-IPE's Blue Map Database holds nearly 1.5 million environmental violation records that have been issued and made publicly available by the Chinese government since 2006, as well as real-time emissions data from 18,000 priority manufacturing facilities around the country.
+IPE's Blue Map Database holds more than 1.6 million environmental violation records that have been issued and made publicly available by the Chinese government since 2006, as well as real-time emissions data from 18,000 priority manufacturing facilities around the country.
 Dozens of high-profile Chinese and multinational corporations actively use this database and IPE's new Blue EcoChain search tool to oversee regulatory compliance and improve the environmental performance of factories in their supply chains in China.

-When compliance problems are discovered in the database, factories are expected to take action on two fronts: 1) they must issue a public explanation to explain why the violation occurred and what they plan to do about it, and 2) they must remediate the problem.
+When compliance problems are discovered in the database, factories are expected to take action on two fronts: 1) issue a public explanation to explain why the violation occurred and what they plan to do about it; 2) remediate the problem.
 Only after remediation is complete and it has been documented and validated using the processes described below can non-compliance records be removed from the Blue Map Database.
-Between 2006 and 2018, 1,700 suppliers published information regarding their violation records and over 2,600 supplier removed records using this system.
+Between 2006 and 2019, 2,300 suppliers published information regarding their violation records and over 3,900 supplier removed records using this system.